The knife is one of man’s oldest and most useful tools. As time has progressed the knife has taken on many shapes and sizes to fit varying jobs.

 The compression lock works much like a liner lock, only instead of the front of the knife, it operates through an opening at the back of the knife, which allows the knife to be opened and closed rather safely and easily.
 In tandem with the Benchmade Axis lock, closing a knife through this method can be used manually by pushing the blade back, or with a flick of the wrist and letting centripetal force do the rest.

-The first knife in this category is the Benchmade 940 (either normal or 940-2).
+The best EDC pocket knife in this category is the Benchmade 940 (either normal or 940-2).
 A true staple in the EDC world, this knife is celebrated for its ability to carry out all EDC tasks, while maintaining a superb carry ability.

 The blade is a “reverse tanto blade” that combines the advantages of a drop point blade and tanto blade for ultimate versatility.
 Also being composed of S30V steel, this blade makes a wonderful “jack of all trades” style knife.